 Endocrine disruption is a fairly recent way of looking at the toxicity of chemicals.
-Diverging views still exist on important points within the scientific community and regulators worldwide.
+The scientific community and public authorities worldwide have been discussing this sensitive topic and in particular how to regulate it.
 However, significant progress has been achieved in the last years, also by EU agencies or Committees as well as international organisations, leading to an increase in the scientific basis now available.

 The World Health Organisation (WHO) defines an endocrine disruptor as "an exogenous substance or mixture that alters function(s) of the endocrine system and consequently causes adverse health effects in an intact organism, or its progeny, or (sub)populations".

 On 15 June 2016, the Commission adopted a Communication(307 KB) presenting the latest state of play on the file and the way forward.

 In 1999, the Commission adopted a Strategy on Endocrine Disruptors.
 The revision of the legislation on chemicals performed during subsequent years took this strategy into consideration.

 EU legislation in force already considers endocrine disruptors.
 As a consequence, consumers are protected from endocrine disruptors via the authorization of chemical substances to be used in plant protection products, biocidal products, chemicals (REACH), and cosmetics.
 However, no formal criteria have been established, internationally or at EU level, for identifying substances with endocrine disrupting properties.